General Concepts (with a time dependent problem)

 1.33203125

-Another way to obtain a grid function is to use the gridFunction decorator.
+Another way to obtain a grid function is to use the gridFunction as decorator.
 This can be obtained from dune.grid but then without UFL support.
 Using the decorator from dune.fem.function the resulting grid function can be used seamlessly within UFL expressions:

 [6]: